stephenhand/karma-elm-test/README.md

 The current version requires pretty verbose config, something I hope to improve in upcoming versions.

-I created a branch of elm-css converted to run its tests in karma using this plugin here: https://github.com/stephenhand/elm-css the karma.conf.js included here is a good reference example of how to configure the plugin.
+I created a fork of elm-css converted to run its tests in karma using this plugin here: https://github.com/stephenhand/elm-css the karma.conf.js included here is a good reference example of how to configure the plugin.

 Firstly, the plugin needs 'elm-test' to be registered as a framework AND 'elm' to be registered as a preprocessor, so something like: